Complete Subletting Guide

 Approval Process:

-- • Provide subtenant's contact information
+- • Provide subletter's contact information

-- • Include proposed sublease terms
+- • Include proposed sublease terms and dates

-- • Wait for written approval
+- • Wait for written approval before proceeding

 Always get written approval from your landlord before proceeding.
 This protects you legally and ensures compliance with your lease terms.

-Find a Suitable Subtenant
+Find a Suitable Subletter

 Screening Process:

-- • Meet in person before agreeing
+- • Meet in person before agreeing to ensure they're a good fit

 Create a Sublease Agreement